microsoft/vscode-dtdl/README.md

 - Follow the instruction to assign the interface name.
 - If there are multiple templates existing, choose a template you need.
 Otherwise, the extension will the basic template as default.
 - A JSON file will be created in the current folder.
 The file name is based on the interface name you assigned.
-- You should replace the **{company}** field in @id with your own company’s name without braces.
-Note that @id is the path component of the [Digital Twin Model Identifier](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#digital-twin-model-identifier-dtmi) (DTMI) and should follow the DTMI rule to uniquely identify the device model.
+- The @id is the path component of the [Digital Twin Model Identifier](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#digital-twin-model-identifier-dtmi) (DTMI).
+You should modify the @id following the DTMI rule to uniquely identify the device model.
 - You could extend the interface with [DTDL v2](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md).